jacksund/simmate/tutorials/07_Use_a_cloud_database.md

   OPTIONS:
     sslmode: require
 ```

+> :bulb: Note that we used the name of our conda environment (my_env) in naming our database file.
+If you would like everyone on a computer to use the same database file, you can instead name the file `database.yaml`.
+This will be used in ALL environments so be wary if you have beginners or run unittests on the same computer.

 5. And if (and only if) you built a brand new database in step 2, reset your database in order to build initial tables.
 Use the command `simmate database reset` to do this. :warning: **do NOT run this command if you joined a collaborative database!**

 <br/><br/>